chenans1/mma-predictor-frontend/README.md

 - Data: Handled by Supabase Postgres Database
 - ML Predictions: Handled by LightGBM model.
 More models will be implemented later : )
 - Frontend: React, Vercel

+eventually will feature a flask server for real time predictions on whatever fights the user requests.